 5. Beware of the independence of Oracle SAM companies

 And finally, if Oracle themselves don’t offer to help, there are always Oracle SAM (Software Asset Management) companies that can offer help with the certification count.
-If you use one of these companies, you must ask if they are an Oracle partner – because if they are, are they truly independent?
-Or are they too finding ways to sell you more licences?
+If you use one of these companies, you must ask if they are an Oracle partner – are they truly independent, or are they trying to find ways to sell you more licences?

 How to escape your ULA

-The ‘Top 5 Gotchas’ come down to a few, key pieces of advice: be aware of your estate, leave nothing to the last minute, and stay in control.
+When it comes to ULAs, we have three key pieces of advice: be aware of your estate, leave nothing to the last minute, and stay in control.
 It’ll help save you from any additional problems until your ULA period is over.